ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 1. Since ANEs may be constructed on demand, and potentially based on the requested properties (See {{ane-design}} for more details).
-If sources and destinations are not in the same request as the properties, an ALTO Server either cannot construct ANEs on-demand, or must wait until both requests are received.
+If sources and destinations are not in the same request as the properties, an ALTO server either cannot construct ANEs on-demand, or must wait until both requests are received.

 2. As ANEs may be constructed on demand, mappings of each ANE to its underlying network devices and resources can be specific to the request.
-In order to respond to the Property Map request correctly, an ALTO Server must store the mapping of each Path Vector request until the Client fully retrieves the property information.
+In order to respond to the Property Map request correctly, an ALTO server must store the mapping of each Path Vector request until the client fully retrieves the property information.
 The "stateful" behavior may substantially harm the server scalability and potentially lead to Denial-of-Service attacks.